algorithmiaio/dev-center/_pages/clients/alexa.md

 4. Select the blueprint "alexa-skill-kit-sdk-factskill"
 5. click the empty square and pick "Alexa Skills Kit", then click "Next"
 6. Pick a name, and select "Node.js 6.10" as your runtime.
-7. Delete the default code, and replace it with the code below (note that you may need to set your API key or change the ALGO you'll be using).
+7. Delete the default code, and replace it with the code below (replacing your API_KEY and ALGO as needed).
 8. Below the code block, pick "create a custom role" from the Role drop-down
 9. In the pop-up window, keep the default values ("lambda_basic_execution"); click "Allow"
 10. Back in the main window, click "Next", then "Create Function"